clamstew/jods/docs/docs/playwright-screenshots.md

 This creates a powerful workflow:

-1. Establish baseline screenshots with `pnpm docs:screenshot:unified:baseline`
+1. Establish baseline screenshots with `pnpm screenshot:baseline`
 2. Make design changes or code updates
-3. Run `pnpm docs:screenshot:diff` to detect visual regressions
+3. Run `pnpm screenshot:diff` to detect visual regressions
 4. Review diff images in the `diffs` folder to see highlighted changes
 5. Only update baselines when intentionally changing designs